icco/cron/README.md

 A bunch of cron jobs that run on my infra

+This is documented on my blog at https://writing.natwelch.com/post/699.

 Right now, the following messages are sent to this job at least once during the time period.

 ```